 This recipe is a much tastier and healthier version – it’s not sickeningly sweet and the pork isn’t deep-fried.
 It’s just the right mix of sweet and sour.
 I like to serve it with just a bit of steamed brown rice.

-1 (8 ounce) can pineapple chunks in juice (do NOT drain)
+- 8 ounces pineapple chunks in juice (do NOT drain) 1 can

 Mix egg substitute and 1 tablespoon cornstarch in medium bowl.
 Add the pork slices, mix well and season with salt and white pepper.